Connect with us

 Aimed at giving the disenfranchised community an economic opportunity and reviving their cultural traditions, Volcanoes Safaris invites guests to experience different activities at the Mount Gahinga Lodge:

 This latest initiative follows the Volcanoes Great Ape ecotourism model, creating sensitive eco-tourism that is linked to conservation and communities, thereby creating an opportunity and generating an income for the Batwa.
 In early 2014 we will be launching a campaign to raise funds to secure land for the Batwa, as well as building a daycare centre for the Twa children.
-The VSPT welcomes donations on PayPal via the VSPT Facebook page and website for theses activities.
+The VSPT welcomes donations on PayPal via the website for these activities.